ReproNim/repromon/README.md

 ### Testing

-Repromon testing based on pytest and integrated into project repromon_app package.
+Repromon testing based on pytest and integrated into project 'repromon_app' package.
 Unit tests can be executed with 'pytest' directly.
 It's recommended to turn on live logging for more detailed logs from repromon_app: